 However, this really isn’t the case.
 Its popularity paired with the fact that many WordPress users lack basic security knowledge, don’t keep their sites up-to-date, and bad hosting is what causes many to jump to this conclusion.

-This is why a proper WordPress security setup and having a plan in place to deal with things if they ever do go south is an absolute must.
+This is why a proper WordPress Security Guide setup and having a plan in place to deal with things if they ever do go south is an absolute must.

 If you run a site on WordPress, and especially if it’s an eCommerce or business site, read on.
 We have compiled the ultimate list of precautions you should take to protect your site or blog.

 This extensive tutorial includes all WordPress security guide basics, for both beginners and more advanced users.
 Without further ado, let’s dive right into it.

 WordPress Security Guide Fundamentals